Evaluate & Choose Sources

 - If published by an organization, is it non-profit or for-profit?
 Are they selling something?
 Do they have a particular agenda such as a think-tank or Political Action Committee (PAC)?

-CRAAP test attributed to Sarah Blakeslee of the University of California at Chico and published under a Creative Commons 4.0 International License.
+The CRAAP test [PDF] is attributed to Sarah Blakeslee of the University of California at Chico and published under a Creative Commons 4.0 International License.

 ACTUP

-The ACT UP method pushes against privilege and encourages you to think about the environments surrounding the production of information resources and to consider elements of systemic oppression which have historically influenced which materials are considered appropriate for academic work.
+The ACT UP method pushes against the privilege inherent in traditional academic scholarship.
+It encourages you to think about the environments surrounding the production of information resources, and to consider elements of systemic oppression which have historically influenced which materials are considered appropriate for academic work.

 A Author